5 Items Of Essential First Aid Kit For The Outdoors

 - As a medical record

 You are potentially the first on the scene.
-Hence you are best placed to record what has happened there and potentially before the casualty has lost consciousness.
+Hence you are best placed to record what has happened and what is going on there and then.
+Potentially your casualty may lose consciousness before the medics arrive.

 - It can inform your decisions